-Our List of Popular 90s Candy & Snacks Still Available to Buy Today!
+Popular 90s Candy and Snacks Still Available to Buy Today!

-Check out our list to see if your favorite 90s candies and snacks are available for purchase now!
+Check out our list to see if your favorite 90s candy and snacks are available for purchase now!

 Ah, what a sweet time the 90s were.

 Though it almost feels like yesterday, the 1990s were an iconic era in time.
-The colorful, loud packaging does not get lost in translation when thinking of candy in the 90s.
-From boybands to fashion trends, some things act as a time machine, but the candy, including the ads for them, was truly unmatched.
+The colorful, loud packaging of 90s does not get lost in translation when thinking of 90s candies.
+From boybands to fashion trends, some things act as a time machine, but 90s candy and snacks, including the ads for them, were truly unmatched.

-To your luck, we didn’t have to say bye, bye, bye to certain 90s candies, so let’s cue the nostalgia with this list of sweet 90s treats you can still purchase today!
+You’re lucky we didn’t have to say bye, bye, bye to certain 90s candies, so let’s cue the nostalgia with this list of sweet 90s snacks you can still purchase today!

 Please note that not all of these candies and snacks debuted in the 1990s, but they were ALL popular during that time.
 Prices and quantity vary depending on the store/location.

-Originally appearing in the United States from 1990 to 2012, the 90s and early 2000s kids’ hearts across America were shattered when the vanilla cookies were discontinued.
+Originally appearing in the United States from 1990 to 2012, the 90s and early 2000s kids’ hearts across America were shattered when vanilla cookies were discontinued.
 However, Dunkaroos made a comeback in 2020, and you can now purchase them in select stores.
-You can even find it in cereal form!

 Here’s what reviewers on Amazon had to say: